-Parkland College guarantees that graduates in all occupational associate's degree (A.A.S.) and certificate programs will have acquired skills needed by employers.
-Parkland College will provide training in specific skill areas, at no cost to the student, when the program completer and/ or the employer states that the individual lacks specific skills that are directly related to his or her position in the occupation for which he or she received training at Parkland.
+Parkland College guarantees that graduates in all career associate's degree (A.A.S.) and certificate programs will have acquired skills needed by employers.
+Parkland College will provide training in specific skill areas, at no cost to the student, when the program completer and/or the employer states that the individual lacks specific skills that are directly related to his or her position in the occupation for which he or she received training at Parkland.
 Time limits and other restrictions may apply.
-Further information regarding educational guarantees related to occupational programs may be obtained by contacting Parkland's dean of career and transfer programs at 217/351-2218.
+Further information regarding educational guarantees related to career programs may be obtained by contacting the dean of career and technical education at 217/353-2182.